Amanitaceae

 - Amanitaceae's instance of is recorded as taxon[3].

-- Amanitaceae's taxon name is recorded as Amanitaceae[11].
+- Amanitaceae's scientific name is Amanitaceae[6].

 - Amanitaceae's Commons category is recorded as Amanitaceae[7].